4commerce-technologies-AG/midi-smtp-server/README.md

 ## Upgrading from previous releases

-Checkout the [Appendix Upgrade](https://midi-smtp-server.readthedocs.io/appendix_upgrade/) to get your code ready for the latest releases.
+Checkout the [Appendix Upgrade](https://midi-smtp-server.readthedocs.io/appendix_upgrade/) to get your code ready for the latest releases and read about any incompatibilities.

 <br>